stratusadv/dandy/docs/exceptions/handling_errors.md

 # Handling Errors

+We divide between `Critical` and `Recoverable` exceptions, this is to allow developers to make more decisions when it comes to handling errors.

-There is two primary exceptions that all other exceptions in Dandy inherit, `DandyCriticalException` and `DandyRecoverableException`.
+The two primary exceptions that all other exceptions in Dandy inherit from are `DandyCriticalException` and `DandyRecoverableException`.

 !!! note

     Both of these exceptions inherit from the `DandyException` which is a subclass of pythons `Exception`.

 ## Probabilistic Outcomes